moghthalkushal/NHibernateHelpers/README.md

 # NHibernateHelpers
 NHibernateHelpers with Structure Map

-Just add the refrences of Core ,Infrastructure and DependanyResolver in to your project
+Just add the references of Core ,Infrastructure and DependanyResolver in to your project

-Resolve the dependancy in your project using this code
+Resolve the dependency in your project using this code

         private static ILog _log = LogManager.GetLogger(typeof(IoCConfig));